+If a private trader has prohibited the disclosure of their data from the Population Information System, they are not obliged to submit their contact details for registration.
 There is a fee for registering at the Trade Register.
-The fee for an online notification is €60, and for a printed notification €115 (2022).
-Check the current price at www.prh.fl/en > Trade Register > Price list and payment instructions > Handling fees.
+The fee for an online notification is €60, and for a printed notification €115 (2023).
+Check the current price at www.prh.fi/en > Trade Register > Price list and payment instructions > Handling fees.